Nevuly/S510UA-BQ423-Hackintosh/README.md

 ## When you think you are done

 1. Update Clover, kexts, and efi files.
-2. Backup your /L*/E* by copying them to the system EFI partition and/or installation USB EFI partition
+2. Backup your /L*/E* by copying them to the system EFI partition and/or installation USB EFI partition.

 ## Other things
-1. If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo
+1. If you can't get Fn keys to work (namely touchpad enable/disable), try loading all kexts except CC from Clover in which case BrcmFirmwareData needs to load instead of BrcmFirmwareRepo.
+2. Bluetooth may not work after loading kexts.
+In this case, please run hibernation mode and turn it on again.

 ## Changelog

+December 27, 2019
+- Some patches merged from whatnameisit's repository.
+- Changed SMBIOS to MacBookPro15,4 and added NoTouchID.kext.
+- Switched CPUFriendDataProvider.kext to BPOWER-CPUFriendDataProvider.kext.

 December 22, 2019
 - Update clover bootloader to r5101.